oSoc18/healthdata/README.md

 docker-compose exec api python manage.py migrate # only when you need to run migrations (make sure the db is up)
 ```

+Go to : http://localhost:8000/importHospitals to import the hospitals.csv files

+To access the api : http://localhost:8000/api/hospitals

 #### To run the frontend locally with hot reloading:

 Requires Node version >= 8.0.0